ibardos/ibardos/README.md

     who is living in Vienna, Austria.
 I am familiar with several programming languages, frameworks and software architectural patterns, with a strong focus on Java+Spring on the back-end side, and ReactJS on the front-end side.

     I like code when it's DRY and CLEAN, as preciseness and quality is important for me.
-    Love to meet new people, and work mutually with others.
+    Felt myself comfortable working alone deep inside the "flow", but also love to meet with new people, and work in teams towards a mutual goal.
 "Growth mindset" is also an important part of my life.
-I believe, each day should count.
+I believe, each day should count, and there's always room for improvement.

-    If you interested, check my demo projects below.
+    If you interested, check my demo projects below!
     Tip: I advice to check motoShop, that's my latest and most comprehensive project.